senad-d/senad-d.github.io/_posts/2022-06-01-aws-cli-login.md

 categories: [Cloud, AWS]
 tags: [aws cli, iam]
 ---
-# Use multiple AWS accounts using AWS CLI
 Using multiple AWS accounts from the command line is natively handled with profiles in the AWS CLI.

 ## Using aws configure